Vidya-jpg/New/How-to-install-SocialCDE.md

-This plugin requires Eclipse 3.7 (Indigo) or later, or Aptana studio 3, with Java 7+ already installed.
+This plugin requires Eclipse 3.7 (Indigo) and later, or Aptana studio 3+, with Java 7+ already installed.
-If you want to use Aptana IDE, you need to disable the built-in JRE (ver.
-6) included by default in Aptana.
-This is necessary because the plugin only works with JRE 7+.
-To disable the built-in JRE: <br/>
-1. Go to Aptana folder and find jre folder.
-Note that the standard path for Aptana folder is _C:\Users\ &lt;user account&gt;\AppData\Local\Aptana Studio 3_. <br/>
-2. Rename the _jre_ folder to _jre6_ or anything else different from the default name.
-Now, Aptana will use the system default JRE 7 installed on your OS.

 To add SocialCDEforEclipse plug-in for Eclipse IDE, you have the following two choices:

 1. If you have received an email from the administrator, please follow the instructions provided in the e-mail.
-After downloading the client, please continue to read this guide.
+After downloading the client, please continue to read this guide from the next step.
-2. If you have not received an email from the administrator, please download the last version of SocialTFS (client and server) from http://socialtfs.codeplex.com/releases and unzip the package.
-The client is in the file _SocialCDEforEclipse&ltversion&gt .jar.
+2. If you have not received an email from the administrator, please download the last version of the plugin (a .jar file) from [here](https://github.com/collab-uniba/socialcde4eclipse/tree/master/it.uniba.di.socialCDEforEclipse/downloadClient).

 SocialCDEforEclipse works with GitHub repositories, so you need to have git installed on your box.
 First of all, make sure that you have set correctly the credentials of git.
 The credentials must match those of your GitHub account.
 If they are not the same, the plug-in will not work properly.